 Diagnosing Cow’s Milk Protein Allergy

-If you’re here to determine whether or not your baby has a milk allergy, the following resources will help you to at least be informed on the topic before approaching your Pediatrician.
+If you’re here to learn more about the MSPI symptoms in babies, the following resources will help you to at least be informed on the topic before approaching your Pediatrician.
 I know many moms whose Pediatricians have blown off their baby’s symptoms as “colic”, so going in prepared for an uncooperative opinion could definitely help you out.
 FYI- Pediatricians are often poorly educated on breastfeeding (sadly) and therefore will not be even less educated on milk allergy in babies that are breastfed.

 Fussy Breastfed Baby– If your baby has “colic” or is exceptionally fussy, there are many possible causes (some of which unfortunately have the same symptoms as MSPI).
 This post would be the first step.
 This will help you rule out any other potential problems.

 Causes of Gas in Breastfed Babies– There are also many factors that can contribute to excessive gassiness in babies.
 Babies are difficult, right?!